ktrnthsnr/deep-thoughts/README.md

 - Then start up the app.
 The React app client starts up by running from the client directory
     - $ `cd client`
     - $ `npm start`
-- The default browser will open your localhost, `http://localhost:3000/`
+- The default browser in your React environment, `http://localhost:3000/`

 - Here are the client side dependencies as seen under /client/package.json